 Simply having a skin condition, particularly if it is visible to others, causes psychological stress.
 For example, Dr. Alexa Boer Kimball of Harvard Medical School in Boston conducted a survey of how participants viewed patients with acne.
 Acne is one of the most common and visible skin conditions in the United States, with over 50 million sufferers.
 The study results indicated that old misconceptions about acne remain strong.
 Participants expressed beliefs that acne was caused by eating the wrong food or poor hygiene and that the condition was contagious, all of which are false.
 Acne sufferers also tend to believe in a one-size-fits-all approach, gravitating toward big brand and celebrity-endorsed products despite critical Proactiv reviews citing concerns with some high profile topical treatments.
 Kimball believes that misconceptions often lead to a poor quality of life for many patients, which is reflected in their skin and ability to recover.
 Kimball advises treating the mind as well as the body.

 Artificial “Smart Skin” Transforms Medicine

 Scientists have created the first artificial skin that has the ability to sense temperature, humidity, pressure and airflow.
-According to professor Muhammad Mustafa Hussain, the new skin is made of recyclable materials.
+According to, The London Dermatology Centre the new skin is made of recyclable materials.
 This development is particularly exciting as a future treatment for those with certain skin conditions as well as victims of accidents and fires.